samuelamofa/Restaurant-Management-System/RAILWAY_DEPLOYMENT.md

 ## Important Notes

 ### Database Migrations
-- Migrations run automatically during backend build (`npm run build`)
+- Migrations run automatically at startup via `npm start` (before server starts)
+- The build process does NOT require a database connection
-- If you need to run migrations manually: `npm run migrate:deploy`
+- If you need to run migrations manually: `npm run migrate:deploy` or `npm run migrate:runtime`

 ### WebSocket Support
 - Socket.io is configured for Railway's proxy